alsuren/mijia-homie/README.md

       TARGET_SSH=pi@raspberrypi.local EXAMPLE=list-sensors ./run.sh

-- Add each of the sensors to `/home/pi/sensor_names.conf` on the raspberry pi.
+- Add each of the sensors to `/home/pi/sensor_names.conf` on the Raspberry Pi.
 Each line should be of the form:

       A4:C1:38:D7:21:17=Landing